rdpoor/itemp/README.md

 # itemp
-compact representation of temperature
+Compact representation of temperature

-`itemp` represents temperature at a 16 bit integer and uses integer arithmetic to convert between Fahrenheit and Celsius.
+`itemp` represents temperature as a 16 bit integer and uses integer arithmetic to convert between Fahrenheit and Celsius.
 It provides accuracy down to 0.01 degrees (Fahrenheit or Celsius).